rezaeikarjani/sdx-course-hw/README.md

    5. Choose the `Project access` tab
    6. Click on `Add access` button
    7. Select `User` for the subject section
-   8. Enter `???` in the name section and choose the `Admin` role (THIS PART REQUIRES UPDATE FROM THE MAIN TAs)
+   8. Enter `timoneno` in the name section and choose the `Admin` role
    9. Click on the `Save` button at the bottom of the page

 ## Download Required CLI Tools